SlawSimulation/SlawSimulation/README.md

 - 🟣 Creating Twitch overlays, scoreboard systems and stream layouts
 - 🌐 Frontend development for the DQRetro website
 - 🏁 Planning the reboot of my iRacing telemetry tool in C#
+- 📚 Working on the Tekken Ball Trivia Program based in HTML

 ---